-9.1 A student excluded under a University rule is not entitled to a refund (except where any Commonwealth or State legislation or code of practice provides otherwise).
+9.1 A student excluded, suspended or expelled under a University policy or procedure is not entitled to a refund (except where any Commonwealth or State legislation or code of practice provides otherwise).

-9.2 A student may appeal in writing against a refusal to refund student fees in whole or
+9.2 A student may seek a review of a decision to refuse a refund of student fees in whole or part.

-9.3 The availability of the appeal process does not remove the right of a student to take action, under Australia’s consumer protection laws, concerning refund of fees.
+9.3 The availability of a complaints and appeals process, i.e. the University’s Student Grievance Resolution – Governing Policy and associated Procedures, does not remove the right of a student to take action under Australia’s consumer protection laws, concerning refund of fees.

 Census date: is as the date determined by the University for a course of study in a given enrolment period.

 Commonwealth supported student: means a student who is an Australian citizen, or a New Zealand citizen or a holder of an Australian Permanent Resident visa who has been offered a Commonwealth supported place and who has sufficient student learning